terrylinooo/messenger/README.md

 ### Telegram

-Add `BotFather` to start a new conversation.
+Open your Telegram App, add `BotFather` to start a new conversation.
 Type command `/newbot` to obtain your API key.

-Remember, make your channel type public.
+Remember, make sure your channel type is public.
 If you want to send messages to your private channel, googling will find solutions.

 ```php
 $apiKey = 'your_api_key';